Back to works

 Results

-The redesigned invoicing module was met with overwhelmingly positive feedback.
-Daily invoice generation rose by 120%, and average time to create an invoice dropped by 50%—now around 3.5 minutes.
-The revamp resolved performance issues and positioned Ordr's invoicing experience among the best on the market.
-The attention to detail was well received by users and managers.
+The redesigned invoicing module was met with overwhelmingly positive feedback from customers.
+Daily invoice generation rose by 120%, and the average time to create an invoice dropped by 50%, now around 3.5 minutes.
+The revamp not only resolved the performance issues but positioned Ordr's invoicing experience as one of the best on the market.

 120%